 Super Bowl commercials rely on comedy and nostalgia to avoid potential missteps

-Most of the commercials airing during this year’s Super Bowl are going for laughs, with advertisers betting that America could use a brief diversion.

-As the Philadelphia Eagles and the Kansas City Chiefs hit the field in New Orleans, a parade of silly ads will hit airwaves on Sunday.
-Many companies put their ads online ahead of the game, but some held out to maintain an element of surprise.
+This year’s Super Bowl commercials went for easy laughs and nostalgia, largely steering clear of controversy and leaving the surprises on the football field, where the Philadelphia Eagles dominated the Kansas City Chiefs.

-Humor dominates in the ads released so far.
-Four old ladies go on a joy ride with WeatherTech, while Eugene Levy’s eyebrows fly off and buzz around after he eats some Little Caesars.
-Sloths have a case of the Mondays in an ad for Coors Light.
-A man’s tongue starts dancing to celebrate cold foam from Nestlé Coffee Mate.
-British singer Seal becomes an actual seal, sad that he can’t hold Mountain Dew with his flippers.
+Eugene Levy’s eyebrows flew off and buzzed around after he ate some Little Caesars.
+Four old ladies went on a joy ride in a commercial for WeatherTech, while sloths had a case of the Mondays in an ad for Coors Light.
+And British singer Seal became an actual seal, sad that he couldn’t hold Mountain Dew with his flippers.

-Actor Glenn Powell does a take on Goldilocks for Ram Trucks, while comedian Nate Bargatze clones himself and hires an opera singer because he saved so much money using DoorDash.
-Shaboozey takes a lighthearted stroll through New Orleans for Nerds, while the stars of the “Fast and Furious” franchise take a slow cruise in a convertible so they can enjoy Häagen-Dazs ice cream bars.
+Actor Glenn Powell did a take on Goldilocks for Ram Trucks, while comedian Nate Bargatze cloned himself and hired an opera singer because he saved so much money using DoorDash.
+Shaboozey took a lighthearted stroll through New Orleans for Nerds, while the stars of the “Fast and Furious” franchise took a slow cruise in a convertible so they could enjoy Häagen-Dazs ice cream bars.

 Tim Calkins, a professor of marketing at Northwestern University’s Kellogg School of Management, said this was a complicated Super Bowl for advertisers.

-Note: This story has been corrected to show that previous Super Bowl ads in the “He Gets Us” campaign were run by a different group.